 If you want to take your musical knowledge to the highest level then our MMus is the place to start.

-The course will develop your technical, conceptual and critical skills, allowing you to specialise in performance, composition and/or musicology, guided by internationally-renowned staff and supported by stunning facilities.
-With the MMus under your belt you'll be perfectly placed to pursue PhD study if you wish.
+The course will develop your technical, conceptual and critical skills, allowing you to specialise in performance, composition, production and/or critical writing.
+You will guided by internationally-renowned staff and supported by stunning facilities.
+With the MMus under your belt you'll be perfectly placed to pursue PhD study if you wish, or to enter the world of professional music making.

 The curriculum is designed to take your specialisms to an advanced level, including undertaking an extensive independent practical project or dissertation of your choosing, while developing a keen sense of context for those fields.